API Reference

 ) -> Plots.Plot

-Plot a given DVSPState with routes overlaid, showing depot, requests, and vehicle routes.
+Plot a given DVSPState with routes overlaid, showing depot, customers, and vehicle routes.
 Routes should be provided as a vector of vectors, where each inner vector contains the indices of locations visited by that route (excluding the depot).

 source